sarugaku/plette/docs/sections.rst

 .. warning::

-    You *can* delete either the automatically generated source, or the source section itself from the model after it is aloaded.
+    You *can* delete either the automatically generated source, or the source section itself from the model after it is loaded.
 Plette assumes you know what you’re doing.